 8.2 Enhance fish and wildlife populations to increase nutrient uptake and biomass storage by animals

-Key Message: Restoration of fish and wildlife through stocking programs and habitat creation or protection can directly and indirectly contribute to nutrient removal while providing other ecosystem benefits.
-Shellfish such as oysters and clams directly improve water quality by filtering nutrients and storing them in their bodies.
-Harvesting fish and shellfish, when appropriate, removes those nutrients from the environment.
-More research is needed to quantify these benefits.
-Regional partnerships could foster implementation of pilot projects.
+Key Message: Restoration of fish and wildlife through stocking programs and habitat creation or protection can directly and indirectly contribute to nutrient removal while delivering other ecosystem benefits.
+Shellfish such as oysters and clams improve water quality by filtering nutrients and storing them in their tissues.
+Sustainable harvesting of fish and shellfish removes those nutrients from the environment.
+Further research is needed to quantify these benefits.
+Regional partnerships could support the implementation of pilot projects.

 Importance

-Fish and wildlife play an important role in ecosystem nutrient cycling.
-Nitrogen absorbed by phytoplankton and other primary producers can be transferred up the food chain and stored in animal biomass (bioassimilation).
-Bivalves can filter and absorb nutrients from large quantities of water.
-A meta-analysis by the Chesapeake Bay Program found that oysters can bioaccumulate nitrogen in their soft tissue and shells (about 8.4% of dry weight).
-Although the effect is highly variable, oyster reefs are associated with denitrification rates of 1.5 to 14 times higher than sites without oysters (STAC, 2013).
-One acre of restored oyster reef was shown to remove up to 543 pounds of nitrogen pollution per year in Chesapeake Bay (Kellogg et al., 2013).
-Fish and birds that migrate as part of their life cycle can transport nutrients from nursery areas like tidal creeks and estuaries out of those systems (Figure 8.2.1).
-When fish and wildlife remove nutrients from the environment and store them in their bodies, they take those nutrients off the menu for algal blooms.
+Fish and wildlife play a vital role in nutrient cycling.
+Nitrogen absorbed by phytoplankton and other primary producers is transferred up the food chain and stored in animal biomass (bioassimilation).
+Bivalves can filter and absorb nutrients from large volumes of water.
+A Chesapeake Bay Program meta-analysis found that oysters bioaccumulate nitrogen in their tissues and shells (about 8.4% of dry weight).
+Although variable, oyster reefs have been linked with denitrification rates 1.5 to 14 times higher than sites without oysters (STAC, 2013).
+One acre of restored oyster reef in Chesapeake Bay removed up to 543 pounds of nitrogen annually (Kellogg et al., 2013).
+When fish and wildlife bioassimilate nutrients, those nutrients are no longer available in the water to fuel algal blooms.
+Migratory species, such as fish and birds, can also export nutrients out of tidal creeks and estuaries (Figure 8.2.1).
+Likewise, harvesting fish removes nutrients from the system.

 Figure 8.2.1.
 Nitrogen absorbed by plants is transferred up the food chain and stored in fish biomass, then can be exported via fish migration or harvest.
 Source: Janicki Environmental